 Len recently renewed his studies of composition at the University of Minnesota and has written several “legit” pieces for winds, strings, and voices.

-You might have heard Len sitting in with the Mouldy Figs, the Pig's Eye Jass Band, the Sanok Dixieland Band or the Bill Evans traditional jazz band.
+Len also plays bass sax in the Pig's Eye Jass Band.
+You might have heard Len sitting in with the Mouldy Figs, the Sanok Dixieland Band or the Bill Evans traditional jazz band.
 He also subs frequently on saxes and clarinet in Beasley's Big Band, the Johnny Owen Band, and the River City Jazz Orchestra.

 | About Us | Public